The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Theoretical estimates for the period Gram matrix

-We also call such a decomposition of $S_2$ a \textit{red-blue decompositon}.
-Note that the connected red and blue parts on each boundary of $CL(\at)$ alternate and that the boundaries of $S_2^{blue}$ contain the blue parts of $CL(\at)$.
-By construction of $S_2^{red}$, the red and blue parts of $S_2$ do also alternate.
-The connected subsets of $CL^{blue}(\alpha_2)$ are paired via the red-blue decomposition.
-This induces a pairing of the connected areas of $ S_2^{blue}$.
-Two such pairs are isometric.\\ \\ \textit{Upper bound}\\ \\ The capacity of $S_2 \subset C$, $\capa(S_2)$ provides an upper bound on the energy of $\sigma_1$.
-We obtain an upper bound on $\capa(S_2)$ by evaluating the energy of any test function $F_{1t}$, which is a Lip\-schitz function on $S_2$ and satisfies the boundary conditions of the capacity problem (see \cite{tr}):
+By Stoke's theorem it satisfies Equation (\ref{eq:uprime}).
+Now, $\sigma'_1$ might not be a closed 1-form.
+However, there is always a closed 1-form arbitrarily near $\sigma'_1$ that also satisfies (\ref{eq:uprime}) and we may assume that $\sigma_1$ is closed.
+This implies that

-In \cite{mu2} \textbf{Theorem 4.2.} we obtain general upper and lower bounds on the capacity of annuli $A$ on a cylinder of constant curvature.
-Here an annulus is a region that can be obtained by a continuous deformation of the cylinder itself.
-The idea for the upper bound is to construct a test function in the following way.
-We adapt the harmonic function that solves the capacity problem for cylinders of constant width (see (\ref{eq:mk1})) to the boundary using the parametrization of a cylinder in Fermi coordinates.
-If the annulus $A \subset C$ is given in Fermi coordinates by
+The above inequality is also used in \cite{bs}, where $T(\alpha_2)$ is an embedded cylinder.
+Setting $T(\alpha_2)=S_2$, we obtain that the capacity $\capa(S_2)$ of $S_2 \subset C$ provides an upper bound on the energy of $\sigma'_1$.\\ We obtain an upper bound on $\capa(S_2)$ by evaluating the energy of any test function $F^{test}_{1}$, that is a Lip\-schitz function on $S_2$ and satisfies the boundary conditions of the capacity problem (see \cite{tr}).
+As $S_2 \subset C$ is an annulus that satisfies the conditions of \textbf{Theorem \ref{thm:capa_S2}}, such a function $F^{test}_1$ is provided there: